 Applying voltage across an antenna causes its electrons to “jiggle” (i.e. oscillate) and emit waves of energy.
 The speed of this oscillation determines the type of radio wave that is produced.

 Radio waves carry less energy than visible light waves.
 They are essentially a form of light, but with a much lower frequency.

 Scores of scientific studies have researched the correlation between RF exposure and long-term health effects, finding no conclusive evidence that RF exposure contributes to the likelihood of diseases nor birth defects.

 Unlike x-rays and gamma rays (extremely high frequency), radio waves (low frequency) and visible light (medium/high frequency) do not carry enough energy to damage DNA molecules!

 Radio waves carry relatively low energy, typically passing through objects as a result of their inability to interact with them on an atomic level.
-Conversely, visible light is easily reflected and absorbed, illuminating an object and heating its surface.

 Maximum Permissible Exposure (MPE) Limits